Webster Avenue Bridge: Original bridge, 1897–2025

-Replacement
+Replacement bridge, 2025–present

-The Webster Avenue Bridge is slated to be replaced with a new bridge built to modern standards.
+In the late 2010s, it was announced that the existing Webster Avenue Bridge would be replaced with a new, concrete span built to modern standards.
 This announcement was made in 2019, after major concerns were expressed from locals over the bridge's functional obsoleteness, increasing noise, state of disrepair, and structural weakness.

-The preliminary design for a future replacement bridge had already been performed between 2017 and 2019, and the new bridge is slated to be built as part of the MTA's 2020–2024 Capital Program.
+The preliminary design for a future replacement bridge had already been performed between 2017 and 2019, and the new bridge would to be erected as part of the MTA's 2020–2024 Capital Program.

-The new Webster Avenue Bridge is anticipated to be completed by 2023.
+The new Webster Avenue Bridge, at the time of the announcement, was anticipated to be completed by 2023; construction, however, was postponed.

+In 2024, it was announced that the replacement project would commence on January 6, 2025; work was anticipated to be completed by the end of that year.
+The project would require the temporary closure of the bridge portions of Bridge Road and Webster Avenue, in order to facilitate the original bridge's demolition and the erection of its replacement.

+On January 6, 2025, the original bridge indeed closed, to enable crews to demolish it and build the new span in its place; Plandome Pond Park – a Town of North Hempstead-owned located adjacent to the bridge at its west end in Plandome Heights – was used as a staging area for the construction work.
+The replacement span opened – and all construction work was completed – in September 2025; the project was completed four months ahead of schedule and $7.6 million under budget, at a cost of $16.5 million.